fuqcool/fuqcool.github.io/_posts/2014-02-11-know-js-array.md

 ### Array is Object

 Yes, you know that.
 But do you know `typeof([]) === 'object'`?
 Wow, that's strange, shouldn't it be 'array'.
 Yes it is, but it is also an object.
 Then how should we test if an object is an array?
-Here is a trick that is used widespreadly in javascript world:
+Here is a trick that is used widely in javascript world:

 ``` javascript
 if (Object.prototype.toString.call(a) === '[object Array]') {